 - Team to introduce themselves and robot design concept in a short "elevator speech" - Robotic system must fit within the starting box and be no taller than the wall at the beginning of the run.
-(They may unfold, as needed, after the clock has started.) - Traverse the course without being touched by the team and without direct line of sight (hint: use sensors or cameras to navigate remotely) - Locate obstacle on roadway - Completely remove obstacle from roadway - Locate and retrieve 2 objects - Carry the object while traversing the course - Locate and navigate to the corresponding drop point - Deposit the object in the drop point - Complete the tasks without recharging or replacing batteries - Complete the tasks in under 10 minutes - The total cost of the robot must not exceed \$500
+It may unfold, as needed, after the clock has started. - Traverse the course without being touched by the team and without direct line of sight (hint: use sensors or cameras to navigate remotely) - Locate obstacle on roadway - Completely remove obstacle from roadway - Locate and retrieve all objects - Carry the object while traversing the course - Locate and navigate to the corresponding drop point (in the order provided by judges - Deposit the object in the drop point - Complete the tasks without recharging or replacing batteries - Complete the tasks in under 10 minutes